The program will be updated as it becomes ready.

 Vikings of today likes to compete like in the old days.
 Within the festival area you will have the opportunity to throw axe and to shoot with bow and arrows to compare your skills with your competitors.

 At the landing stage our friends arriving by the lake will moor their ships, designed according to old shipbuilding engineering.

 In the Viking Village you will meet all the people who live och work within the festival area.
 Craftsmen, fighters, tradesmen, musicians and viking families.

 Food and beverage

-"Öshalla" is serving fish, meat, bread rolls with various fillings and here you can also buy food without gluten and lactose.
+"Öshalla" is serving fish, meat, bread rolls with various fillings and here you can also buy vegetarian food and food without gluten and lactose.

 At "Kafe Mimer" you can have a cup of coffe or tea, lemonade, buns, sausages and bread rolls with various fillings.